Gator-PASE/gator-pase.github.io/content/authors/commemb3/_index.md

 ---
 # Display name
-title: Outreach Committee Member
+title: Wambui Gachunga

 # Full Name (for SEO)
-first_name:
+first_name: Wambui
-last_name:
+last_name: Gachunga

 # Is this the primary user of the site?
 superuser: false